 If you include the special – but still regular – dividend, the yield in November 2013 was an astonishing 7.1%, although because half of that dividend is “special” the company’s yield was typically quoted on most websites as a much less exciting 3.6%.

-The table below shows how Admiral scored against the key metrics which I look at before investing:
+The table below shows how Admiral scored against the key metrics that I look at before investing:

 I closed my review of Admiral with a quote on the madness of short-termism, quoting William Nasgovitz from the book The Art of Value Investing, by Heinz and Tilson: